imroc/kubeschema.nvim/README.md

 # kubeschema.nvim

-Kubernetes Schema Support for Neovim, Schema is Powered by [kubeschema](https://github.com/imroc/kubeschema) and [kubeschemas](https://github.com/imroc/kubeschemas).
+Kubernetes Schema Support for Neovim, Schema is Powered by [kubeschema](https://github.com/imroc/kubeschema) (Generate json schema from kubernetes builtin resource types and CRDs) and [kubeschemas](https://github.com/imroc/kubeschemas) (Publicly maintained kubernetes related json schema).

 All kubenretes builtin resource types, a lot of well knowns CRDs and kubernetes related configuration file schemas are supported out of the box (about 1500 types), and can be flexibly extended with more customized schemas.

 ## Screenshots

-Auto completion with kubernetes resources:
+Auto completion with kubernetes builtin resources:

 ![](./images/deployment-autocomplete.png)